The Travelin' McCourys

 The Travelin' McCourys is a bluegrass band from Nashville, Tennessee, formed in 2009.
-The band is composed of brothers Ronnie McCoury, Rob McCoury, Alan Bartram, Jason Carter, and Cody Kilby and was formed out of the Del McCoury Band, in which the McCourys and Bartram still play.
+The band is composed of brothers Ronnie McCoury, Rob McCoury, Alan Bartram, Christian Ward, and Cody Kilby and was formed out of the Del McCoury Band, in which the McCourys and Bartram still play.

 History

 Ronnie and Rob McCoury, on mandolin and banjo respectively, got their start as teenagers playing with their father, bluegrass legend Del McCoury, with his band in the eighties.
 Originally the band played under the name Del McCoury and the Dixie Pals, but that name was dropped in 1988 in favor of the simpler moniker Del McCoury Band.
 The lineup for the band solidified with the addition of fiddler Jason Carter and bassist Mike Bub in 1992.
 Bub left in 2005 and was replaced by Alan Bartram.

 The Del McCoury Band became one of the premiere traditional bluegrass bands in the country, garnering many band and individual awards.
 The International Bluegrass Music Association named them Entertainer of the Year nine times ('94, '96-00, '02-'04), Instrumental Group of the Year twice ('96 & '97), Song of the Year ('02), and Album of the Year ('04).
 Individual band members have received numerous International Bluegrass Music Awards with Ronnie being named mandolin player of the year eight times ('93-'00), Carter fiddler of the year six times ('97, '98, '03, '13, '14, '23), and Rob and Bartram winning once each on banjo ('15) and bass ('17).

 Despite the numerous accolades and awards the band received, Del recognized that the band needed to think about their future saying, "If something ever happens to me ... you should think about doing something now, instead of starting out cold.
 This is a progression."
 Ronnie says, "We had to figure out something we could do, while still performing with my dad.
 We don’t want this to be the Del-less McCoury Band."
 The band was presented with an opportunity at the annual Delfest Music Festival, an annual bluegrass festival in Cumberland, Maryland, held at the Allegany County Fairgrounds that was started by Del McCoury.
 At Delfest, the band met The Lee Boys, a funk and gospel band, and played together through the weekend, finding an immediate connection.
 Plans were made for the two bands, minus Del McCoury, to hit the road for brief tour in the Southeast in January 2009.
 The band took the name the Travelin' McCourys for the brief tour.
 Since then they have regularly toured across the country, sharing the stage and collaborating with a number of artists including, Jeff Austin, Keller Williams, and Bill Nershi.